circleci/circleci-docs/jekyll/_cci2/insights-partnerships.md

 This dashboard receives data through the CircleCI Sumo Logic orb which must be included in your projects to be tracked.

-## Setup SumoLogic Metrics using CircleCI Webhooks
+## Set up Sumo Logic metrics using CircleCI webhooks
 {: #setup-sumologic-metrics-using-circleci-webhooks }

 To begin collecting and visualizing data with Sumo Logic, first configure CircleCI webhooks to send metrics data to Sumo Logic.